izzako/IndoToxic2024/README.md

 # indotoxic2024
-Dataset and Codes experimenting IndoToxic2024
+Dataset and code for IndoToxic2024